A. More on the work of the Holy Spirit.

 i.
 Here Jesus answered those who say, “I’ll take what Jesus taught, but not what Paul or the others taught.”
 Paul and the other New Testament writers taught us the many things that Jesus spoke of.

-· For example, they didn’t know that God would bring Gentiles into the New Covenant community as equal partners, without have to first become Jews
+· For example, they didn’t know that God would bring Gentiles into the New Covenant community as equal partners, without having to first become Jews.

 b.
 He will guide you into all truth: In one sense, this was fulfilled when the New Testament writings, divinely inspired by God, were completed.
 In another sense the Holy Spirit continues today to personally lead us into truth, but never in opposition to the Scripture, because God’s supremely authoritative revelation is closed with the New Testament.